SwissDataScienceCenter/renku/docs/how-to-guides/admin/configurations/external-keycloak.rst

-.. _standalone-keycloak:
+.. _external-keycloak:

-Stand-alone Keycloak: Renku configuration
+External Keycloak: Renku configuration
 =========================================

 If you have your own Keycloak instance that you want to use for authentication